fnaumenko/fqStatN/README.md

 ### Output
-The program displays the frequency of occurrence of 'N' in the position in the read, as well as the frequency of the template of the reads containing 'N'.<br>
+The program displays the frequency of occurrence of 'N' in the position in the read, as well as the frequency of the pattern of the reads containing 'N'.<br>
 Here is a sample of output:
 ```
 'N' POSITION STATISTICS